cloudflare/cloudflare-docs/content/cloudflare-for-saas/_index.md

 ## How it works

 Through a suite of easy-to-use products, Cloudflare for SaaS routes traffic from custom hostnames to the origin through a fallback domain.
 As the SaaS provider, you can extend Cloudflare's products to customer-owned custom domains by adding them to your zone [as custom hostnames](/cloudflare-for-saas/ssl/common-tasks/hostname-verification/).
-Possible configurations include:
+Cloudflare for SaaS is highly customizable.
+Three possible configurations are shown below.

 ### Standard SSL: